 Binary CDD is particularly useful when a value of 1 or 0 trends consistently for extended periods of time as it suggests a trend of longer term holding (trend of 0) or increased spending (consistent 1).

-Binary CDD is calculated by measuring the average CDD over time (for all past days), and calculating whether the CDD on any given day is higher or lower than this number.
-Above-average CDD receives a value of 1, while below-average CDD receives a value of 0.
+Binary CDD is calculated by measuring the long term Supply-Adjusted CDD average, and checking whether the current value higher or lower than this average.
+Above-average will return a value of 1, while below-average will return a value of 0.

 Hans Hauge - Introducing Binary Adjusted BDD